dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

 Building and Controlling Workflows
 ----------------------------------

-.. py:method:: findGtTask(name: str) -> GtTask
+.. py:function:: findGtTask(name: str) -> GtTask

-    Returns an existing GtTask by objectname
+   Returns a clone of the task with the given ``name`` from the project's hub-spoke workflows.

+   :raises SystemError: If no task with the given name exists.

    :param name: The object name of the task to search for.
    :type name: str
+   :returns: A cloned instance of the matching task.
+   :rtype: GtTask
+   :scope: |ref_task_scope|

 .. py:class:: GtTask(GtObject)